Hämeenlinna: Kingdom of Sweden 1200-1809

-The Republic of Finland 1917-
+Republic of Finland 1917–Present

 Vanajanlinna Manor was designed as a hunting lodge by Sigurd Frosterus.

 During the Finnish Civil War in 1918, Hämeenlinna was initially in the area controlled by the Reds, but the Whites captured the city with the help of the Germans in the Battle of Hämeenlinna.
-After the war, the Hämeenlinna prison camp established for red prisoners operated in the Poltinaho barracks area, and it was known as one of the most notorious high-discipline camps in the history of the Civil War, where female prisoners were also kept.
+After the war, the Hämeenlinna prison camp established for Red prisoners operated in the Poltinaho barracks area, and it was known as one of the most notorious high-discipline camps in the history of the Civil War, where female prisoners were also kept.
 By mid-September, over 2,000 Red prisoners died in the prison camp, mainly for communicable diseases such as smallpox, scarlet fever, typhus and Spanish flu.

-In 1918, industrialist Carl Wilhelm Rosenlew purchased the Äikäälä estate, where he had Vanajanlinna Manor built in the early 1920s.
-The architect was Sigurd Frosterus.
-Vanajanlinna was constructed as a hunting lodge, where members of the Finnish elite such Carl Gustaf Emil Mannerheim, Per Evind Svinhufvud, Karl Fazer, and Risto Ryti, gathered to spend their leisure time.
-In terms of size, style, and architecture, Vanajanlinna is an impressive manor by Finnish standards.

 After World War II, Hämeenlinna underwent significant transformation as Finland shifted from a wartime economy to peacetime recovery.
 The city experienced substantial reconstruction efforts, which included the renovation of damaged infrastructure and the development of new housing to accommodate returning soldiers and their families.

 Häme County received 73,812 war refugees from Karelia.
 Of all the war refugees, 90 percent were Finns.
 Hämeenlinna specifically welcomed these refugees, and the Ojoinen Borough was constructed to accommodate them.

-Post-war period saw an increase in population as people moved to Hämeenlinna for job opportunities in various sectors.
+The post-war period saw an increase in population as people moved to Hämeenlinna for job opportunities in various sectors.
 Hämeenlinna also embraced industrialisation during this era, with manufacturing becoming a cornerstone of its economy.
 The city's strategic location facilitated trade and transport, further promoting economic development.

 The establishment of educational institutions, such as the Häme University of Applied Sciences, contributed to the city's growth and modernisation.
 Additionally, cultural initiatives flourished, with museums and theaters enhancing the local cultural landscape.
 The Artillery Museum of Finland, which opened in 1997, became a key attraction, showcasing the military history and heritage of the region.

 The Prime Ministers and ministers of Finland and Sweden gathered for a historic and joint meeting in Hämeenlinna in 2009.